Comoro Islands: Politics

+Mayotte became a French Department on 31 March 2011.

 The United Nations General Assembly continued to condemn the French presence in Mayotte until 1994.
 France, however, used its power of veto in the UN to prevent the Security Council from passing a resolution condemning France.
 The African Union judged the French presence on Mayotte to be illegal.

-Mayotte became a French Department on 31 March 2011.

 The Comoros underwent a political crisis that started off in 1997 with the separatism on Anjouan.
 The political authorities on the island had turned the population of the island against the central government, advocating at first reunification with France, and later a greater autonomy bordering on independence.

-Since 2006, the Ex-President of the Union of the Comoros, Ahmed Abdallah Sambi, who is originally from the island of Anjouan, has been in open conflict with the authorities of Anjouan, a conflict which ended in a military landing of the National Army of Development in order to re-establish the authority of the Union on the island.
+Since 2006, the former president of the Union of the Comoros, Ahmed Abdallah Sambi, who is originally from the island of Anjouan, has been in open conflict with the authorities of Anjouan, a conflict which ended in a landing of the National Army of Development in order to re-establish the authority of the Union on the island.